davidrosenberg/mlcourse/learning-objectives.md

 By the end of each lecture/homework, you should be able to do the
 following:

-## Big Picture Objectives
-- SGD for subgradient
-- Lagrangian
-- number of nonzero coefficients in lasso
-- scale of features and l1/l2 regularization
-- svm sparsity & lasso sparsity
-- write down the objective functions
-- outliers vs loss
-- geometric of SVM
-- lagrangian duality --
-- reworking objective functions
-- coordinate descent : what was special about the coordinate descent for Lasso.

 ## Week 1 (1/20/2018)
 ### 1b: Basic Setup for Statistical Learning Theory
 - Identify the input, action, and outcome spaces for a given machine